 The Rhodes Scholarship is widely considered one of the world’s most prestigious fellowships.
 It is a postgraduate award for study at the University of Oxford in England.
 Applicants must be at least 18 but not yet 24 years old.

-Only students from the following countries are accepted: Australia, Bermuda, Canada, the Caribbean Commonwealth, Germany, Hong Kong, India, Jamaica, Kenya, New Zealand, Pakistan, South Africa and its neighbors (Botswana, Lesotho, Malawi, Namibia, Swaziland), the United States, Zambia, and Zimbabwe.
+About 80 students from the following countries are accepted: Australia, Bermuda, Canada, the Caribbean Commonwealth, Germany, Hong Kong, India, Jamaica, Kenya, New Zealand, Pakistan, South Africa and its neighbors (Botswana, Lesotho, Malawi, Namibia, Swaziland), the United States, Zambia, and Zimbabwe.

 When Cecil J. Rhodes, a British-born South African financier and politician who founded the diamond company DeBeers, died in 1902, his will established a trust to facilitate the scholarships.
 His will listed four standards by which potential scholars should be judged: